blue-build/modules/modules/brew/README.md

 ## Features
 - Installs Brew at build time.
 - Configures and installs specified Brew packages.
-- Sets up systemd services to update and upgrade Brew packages automatically.
+- Sets up systemd services to update Brew packages automatically.
+- Sets up systemd services to upgrade the Brew binary to the latest version.
 - Options to control the frequency of updates and upgrades.

 ## Configuration Options